Anaïs Nin: Journals

 Anais Nin's handwritten inscription to Marjorie Anais Housepian Dobkin.

-So far 19 volumes of her journals have been published.
+As of 2026, 19 volumes of her journals have been published.

 Erotic writings

 Nin is hailed by many critics as one of the finest writers of female erotica.
 She was one of the first women known to explore fully the realm of erotic writing, and certainly the first prominent woman in the modern West known to write erotica.
 Before her, erotica acknowledged to be written by women was rare, with a few notable exceptions, such as the work of Kate Chopin.
 Nin often cited authors Djuna Barnes and D. H. Lawrence as inspirations, and she states in Volume One of her diaries that she drew inspiration from Marcel Proust, André Gide, Jean Cocteau, Paul Valéry, and Arthur Rimbaud.

 According to Volume One of her diaries, 1931–1934, published in 1966, Nin first came across erotica when she returned to Paris with her husband, mother and two brothers in her late teens.
 They rented the apartment of an American man who was away for the summer, and Nin came across a number of French paperbacks: "One by one, I read these books, which were completely new to me.
 I had never read erotic literature in America...
 They overwhelmed me.
 I was innocent before I read them, but by the time I had read them all, there was nothing I did not know about sexual exploits...
 I had my degree in erotic lore."

 Faced with a desperate need for money, Nin, Henry Miller and some of their friends began in the 1940s to write erotic and pornographic narratives for an anonymous "collector" for a dollar a page, somewhat as a joke.
 (It is not clear whether Miller actually wrote these stories or merely allowed his name to be used.)
 Nin considered the characters in her erotica to be extreme caricatures and never intended the work to be published, but changed her mind in the early 1970s and allowed them to be published as Delta of Venus and Little Birds.
 In 2016, a previously undiscovered collection of Nin's erotica, Auletris, was published for the first time.

 Nin was a friend, and in some cases lover, of many literary figures, including Miller, John Steinbeck, Antonin Artaud, Edmund Wilson, Gore Vidal, James Agee, James Leo Herlihy, and Lawrence Durrell.
 Her passionate love affair and friendship with Miller strongly influenced her both sexually and as an author.
 Claims that Nin was bisexual were given added circulation by the 1990 Philip Kaufman film Henry & June about Miller and his second wife June Miller.
 The first unexpurgated portion of Nin's journal to be published, Henry and June, makes clear that Nin was stirred by June to the point of saying (paraphrasing), "I have become June", though it is unclear to what extent she consummated her feelings sexually.
 To both Anaïs and Henry, June was a femme fatale – irresistible, cunning, and erotic.
 Nin gave June money, jewelry, and clothes, often leaving herself without money.